emotion-js/next/README.md

 - test that specificity is correct for composition and stuff
 - auto px
 - regular function calls with objects
-- run stylis through closure compiler
+- automatically run stylis through closure compiler
 - composes